legal update october 2022

 • Compliance in Staffing – Do you keep resumes, applications and interview notes for at least 6 months?
 Are all supervisors involved in interviewing and selection trained to ask the right questions, avoid the wrong ones and make decisions absent of illegal discrimination?

 • Compliance in New Hires & Onboarding – Do you establish a clear understanding of “at-will” employment through your job offer letters, employee agreements, new hire documents, and employee policy manuals?
 Have you created unintended employment agreements, contracts, or benefits?
 Do you collect fully completed I-9 documents, W- 4s, benefit enrollment forms and other required documents?
-Do you classify employees correctly as exempt or non-exempt from the Fair Labor Standards Act?
+Do you classify employees correctly as exempt or non-exempt according to the Fair Labor Standards Act?
 Do exempt employees meet both the salary and job tests?
 Do your independent contractor arrangements meet all requirements for a 1099 classification?
 Do you meet new hire reporting requirements with your local Work Force Services organization?
 Do you have workers’ compensation insurance on all employees?

 Compliance with Employment Files & Posting Requirements